-ACCC204 Introduction to Finance 3 Class Hours/3 Credits This course is designed to acquaint the student with the manner in which the financial system functions and with the techniques used to reach financial decisions.
+ACCC204 Introduction to Finance 3 CLASS HOURS/3 CREDITS

+This course is designed to acquaint the student with the manner in which the financial system functions and with the techniques used to reach financial decisions.
 Major topics to be studied include financial markets, financial performance, securities valuation, capital budgeting, and asset management.
-A conceptual understanding of the financial decisionmaking process is developed.
+A conceptual understanding of the financial decision-making process is developed.
+The importance of ethical behavior is considered throughout.
 (Prerequisites: ACCC102, BUSC101, MTHC106 or Economics)